apatriarca/SFND_3D_Object_Tracking/WRITEUP.md

 *Run several detector / descriptor combinations and look at the differences in TTC estimation.
 Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
 As with Lidar, describe your observations again and also look into potential reasons.*

+I implemented the methods above using the FAST/BRIEF combination which I found "the best" in my previous exercise.
+I then tried with the BRISK descriptor and got slightly better results.
+I then tried SHITOMASI and found it work much better than FAST with most descriptors.
+Both the BRISK and ORB detector were instead giving me worst results then the FAST one.
+AKAZE and SIFT are very good but probably mostly on par with SHITOMASI.
+Considering the performance consideration of the midterm project I think the SHITOMASI/BRIEF is probably a good choice for this task.

+All kinds of wrong results can be found using most of the methods, particularly with the BRISK or ORB detectors.
+I think these detectors does not work well with this method because they retrieve features at different scales and they are often located at very similar locations.
+In some cases the filtering of the matches seemed to have a negative effect on the performance.
+I can't say why this was the case however.